Pregnancy and Your Dental Health

 Skip the Sugar

 How you take your coffee or tea can impact your level of bad breath and bacteria.
 Bacteria thrive on sugar, so if you like creamers, flavor syrups, or sugar in your drinks, you are creating a perfect environment for bacteria to multiply.
-If you don’t take your coffee black—brush your teeth to wash all of those sugars out half an hour after you’ve finished your beverage.

 [Related: Getting Over the Hurdles That Keep You From Seeing Your Dentist]